Studying Art at North Park

 The Art Department, which is housed in the iconic Wilson Hall, provides students with classroom and lab spaces including drawing and painting studios, printmaking and graphic design labs, and a wood shop.
 Students are offered workspaces within Wilson Hall and across campus.
 In addition, students can exhibit their works in Carlson Tower Gallery as well as other locations on campus.

 Carlson Tower Gallery is home to an ever-changing array of exhibits featuring work by students, faculty, alumni, and guest artists.
 From painting and photography to sculpture and interactive installations, the possibilities are endless.
-Check out our upcoming event calendar or stop by the gallery to see for yourself!
+Learn more about upcoming exhibits on the gallery website or stop by the gallery to see for yourself!